pedrogh/Test-Automation-Exercise/README.md

 `'Add user with fields empty should not close the drawer'` Doesn't fill the form and assert that the form remains after clicking on the button to submit.

-`'Add team member with incorrect email address'` Fails on what I think is a behavior that should not be allowed which is to create an email without a full domain after the `@`
+`'Add team member with incorrect email address'` Fails on what I think is a behavior that should not be allowed which is to create an email without a full domain after the `@`.
+I've seen it a couple of times where there is a conflict between the `getter` of the element and the assertion and this test will give us a false positive result.

 ## Observations
 - As I was writing tests the code kept adding team members to the project and it became a bit overwhelming to look for the most recent tests elements.
 I looked for a way, but could not find one, to delete the team members.
 Being able to delete team members would be a nice feature to have for people who might submit coding exercises in the future.
 If the feature already exists then apologies.